 Swiss Organics is an umbrella organisation of Swiss mills producing organic extra long staple PIMA cottons.
 All fabrics are manufactured within 100km in Switzerland in a fully GOTS certified supply chain.
 All SO companies are Öeko-Tex Standard 1000 certified, and CO² emissions are reduced to a minimum with voluntary CO² reduction efforts.
 The majority of irrigation water comes from rain-water reservoirs.

 Price: From €9/m h5.
 MOQ: 60m

 By raising the profile of sustainable textiles, the already growing number of designers demanding sustainable materials will continue to increase, leaving mills and suppliers in a better position to offer lower minimums and higher flexibility for smaller companies who so often wish to source sustainably.

-Register to attend The Future Fabrics Expo at www.thesustainableangle.org/futurefabricsexpo
+Check out The Future Fabrics Expo at www.thesustainableangle.org/futurefabricsexpo

 - Kate Fletcher, 2008.
 Sustainable Fashion and Textiles: Design Journeys.
 Edition.
 Routledge.